Skip to main content

 EMG/MMG

 These techniques allow us to understand how the nerves are communicating with muscles as we exercise.
-We can actually see the electrical activity of the muscle or nerve.
+We can actually see the electrical and mechanical activity of the muscle or nerve.

 MENUCLOSE